baptistejamin/randomail-homepage/README.md

 # Randomail Homepage

 This project is the Randomail v3 homepage.
-Randomail is a disposeable e-mail system that allows you to prevent from Spam.
+Randomail is a disposeable e-mail system that allows you to prevent spam from being delivered to your inbox.

-This project uses materializecss and and is multilingual
+This project uses `materializecss` and and is multilingual.

-## How to build id
+## How to build

-From terminal:
+In a terminal:

 ```
-npm install install -g grunt
-npm install install -g bower
+npm install install -g grunt bower
-cd app
-bower install
+cd app && bower install
-cd ..
-grunt
+cd ../ && grunt
 ```

-Output will be in dist/
+Output will be stored in the dist/ directory.